Health Insurance and Chiropractic Care

 How to reduce the cost of care:

 If you decide a lower deductible plan is best for your family and if your employer does not offer access to an FSA, remember we do offer “punch pass packages” to help reduce the cost of each individual appointment, saving you money in the long run.
-These packages are also eligible to purchase with funds from either an HSA or an FSA as well.
+These packages are also eligible to be purchased with funds from either an HSA or an FSA as well.

 Why is Function First Chiropractic out of network:

 While we are on the topic of insurance, I thought it was important to share why I elected to be a private pay practitioner.
 The number one reason was so that I could spend more time with my patients and truly create meaningful change for each of them.
 When a chiropractor is in-network, it forces our hands towards creating a higher volume practice.
 This means I would need to see more patients every day and have to offer shorter appointment times in order to cover overhead and have a reasonable income.
 Secondly, most insurance companies only cover chiropractic adjustments from a chiropractor, no other modalities.
 My clinical experience and education have shown me how effective it is to combine adjustments with soft tissue treatment and corrective exercise.
 I would be forced to either only offer adjustments and therefore do a disservice to each patient or to charge patients for the services not covered by their insurance company, in addition to their co-pay.
 In most cases, this would essentially equal the cost of what you pay now for an appointment.
-Lastly, I believe that the health insurance companies truly hold their finances in higher priority than your health.
+Lastly, I believe that health insurance companies truly hold their finances in a higher priority than your health.
 When you work with a provider who is private pay, they are invested in your results and experience under their care.
 Good clinical results are good business.
 These providers rely on your reviews and referrals to build their practice, not an insurance company that has a plethora of potential patients to fill their schedule.
 All in all choosing a quality provider who has your unique medical history, needs, and health care goals top of mind is a better investment in yourself and your health.